-Only the step up/step down buttons can be used to toggle PM on and off; the numeric keypad and rotary knob cannot be used.
-The PM indicator is displayed in the upper right-hand corner of the display when pulse modulation is turned on.
+PM.
+This menu item turns pulse modulation on and off.
+Pressing either the adjacent soft key or the Step Up or Step Down buttons toggle the PM state.
+The PM indicator is displayed in the upper right-hand corner of the display when pulse modulation is turned on